osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-31-micromap-update.md

 **Stop lines:** For this experimental map and for this area, that is mapped in high detail, this problem is solved (see below).

 **Lanes and turn lanes on the junction:** Unfortunately, this is still not solved.
 Below is a list of experiments that solve part of this problem.
-But they are complex to map and are touching (or crossing?) the border to be “tagging for the renderer”.
+But they are complex to map and are touching (or crossing?) the border to be "tagging for the renderer".

 ### The issue with junctions